-OVERVIEWLocal school children and art students made art sculptures that were displayed in front of thousands at ROTW 2005.
-They transformed ROTW 2005 into a festival of visual art as well as music.
-Thirteen local schools helped to make over seventy sculptures that will be exhibited over the Festival weekend.
+OVERVIEWLocal school children, art students and community groups have made art sculptures that are displayed in front of thousands at ROTW.
+They transform ROTW into a festival of visual art as well as music.

 A huge thank you to all involved!